 A valid passport with 6 months remaining validity at the time of travelling is required.
 Visitors to Cuba need a Tourist Card for entry into Cuba.
 If you are on one of our scheduled departures and are a UK Citizen we will send you the Tourist Card 4 weeks prior to departure.
 You will be required to fill in the Tourist Card and then bring it with you when you travel.
-The cost of the Visa card is included in the holiday price.
+The cost of the Tourist Card is included in the holiday price.

 You should attend your own doctor and dentist for a check-up.
 Your doctor will have access to the most up to date information on the required vaccinations for the country you are visiting.
 In general we recommend vaccinations against the following: Polio, Tetanus, Typhoid, & Hepatitis ‘A'.
 Yellow Fever vaccination is no longer mandatory for visitors travelling from non-endemic areas.

 A very good online resource is the UK National Health Travellers website at fitfortravel.nhs.uk